 Want to know how to find competitor backlinks to build a robust backlink strategy?

 Read on for a step-by-step guide to finding competitor backlinks and evaluating their usefulness for your SEO strategy.

 Table of Contents

 What is Competitor Backlinking?

 Backlinking is one of the most effective SEO tactics to help you reach that number one search result on Google.

 But how do you make sure you’re outperforming your competitors?

 You research their linking building strategy and overthrow it.
 This is known as competitor backlinking.

-Competitor backlinking is an SEO strategy where you analyze the backlinks of competing websites to understand the benchmarks for the types, quality, and number of backlinks you need.
+Competitor backlinking is an SEO technique where you analyze the backlinks of competing websites to understand the benchmarks for the types, quality, and number of backlinks you need.